st3w4r/blog/content/articles/application-vs-infrastructure-level.md

 +-------------+
 ```

-If you want to handle multi-tenants at an application level, you have to build the permissions system into the application itself, define what a user can do and access.
+If you want to handle multi-tenants at an application level, you have to build the **permissions system into the application itself**, define what a user can do and access.
 The limit and boundaries live inside the application.

 At an infrastructure level, the application is not touched and the boundaries between users are made into the infrastructure configuration, like a new server or networking settings.